The best airport in every state

 Pennsylvania: Philadelphia International Airport, Philadelphia

-Philadelphia International celebrated its 80-year birthday in 2020 – yet despite being an octogenarian, it’s still going strong.
-Situated seven miles (11km) from downtown Philly, it offers almost 500 daily departures to more than 140 destinations worldwide, while passenger numbers exceed 32 million annually.
-Recent travellers speak highly of its well-laid-out terminals and wide range of shopping and dining options.
+Philadelphia International celebrated its 85th birthday in 2025 and it’s still going strong.
+Situated seven miles from downtown Philly, it offers over 400 daily departures to more than 130 destinations worldwide, while passenger numbers exceed 31 million in 2024.

 Rhode Island: Rhode Island T. F. Green International Airport, Warwick

-Many flyers snub the nearby Boston Logan in favour of this dinky airport, situated in Warwick, just a 10-minute drive from downtown Providence.
-It serves 25 non-stop destinations, largely across the eastern US, with passengers enjoying its low-key atmosphere.
-One reviewer said it was the “most stressless airport I have been through”, while another thinks “Green is so much easier and better than Logan”.
+Many flyers snub the nearby Boston Logan in favor of this dinky airport, situated in Warwick, just a 10-minute drive from downtown Providence.
+It serves 42 non-stop destinations, largely across the eastern US, with passengers enjoying its low-key atmosphere.

 South Carolina: Myrtle Beach International Airport, Myrtle Beach